compops/barx-sysid2018/README.md

+# Sparse Bayesian ARX models with flexible noise distributions
+This code was downloaded from https://github.com/compops/barx-sysid2018 and contains the code and data used to produce the results in the paper:

+J. Dahlin, A. Wills and B. Ninness, Sparse Bayesian ARX models with flexible noise distributions.
+Pre-print, arXiv:1712:****, 2017.

+The paper is available as a preprint from http://arxiv.org/pdf/1712****.

+## Python code
+This code is used to set-up and run all the experiments in the paper.
+The code can possibly also be modified for other models.
+See the `README.md` file for more information.

-## Using Docker
+### Docker
-All the results in this paper were generated using the code in a Docker container.
-This means that it is possible for the reader to recreate exactly the some software environment that was used by the authors.
-This is done by using Docker, which will download all the dependencies (with the version used by the authors) onto your computer and run the files there.
+A simple method to reproduce the results is to make use of the Docker container build from the code in this repository when the paper was published.
+Docker enables you to recreate the computational environment used to create the results in the paper.
+Hence, it automatically downloads the correct version of Python and all dependencies.

-First you need to download and installer Docker on your OS.
+First, you need to download and installer Docker on your OS.
 Please see https://docs.docker.com/engine/installation/ for instructions on how to do this.
 Then you can run the Docker container by running the command
 ``` bash
 docker run --name barx-sysid2018-run compops/barx-sysid2018:draft1
 ```